nocss/nocss/README.md

 A sass/less/stylus alternative in pure Javascript.

 ## Background
 Pure CSS is hard to maintain.
-That's why there are a host of css pre-processing frameworks out there.
-The problem is that in order to adopt one, you generally have to adopt a new language, add a new dependency to your build pipeline, etc. We thought it would be neat to just write our CSS in Javascript, and this is the result.

-Here's a basic example:
+This has given rise to a plethora of frameworks, including sass, less, stylus, PostCSS, etc. These frameworks are great, but we saw room for simplification, so we wrote this library, which is 35 lines long (excluding vendor prefix data), and exports a single function.

+Because of its diminutive size and clear coding style, it's easy to see how the library works and to augment it to your needs.
+Our goal was to make the simplest, lightest css processor, which could be used at compile-time OR run-time.

+The library exports just one function: "css".
+Here's an example of its usage:

 ```javascript
 import css from 'o3-css';